-- Respondents have no physical addresses: The major advantage of postal over online surveys is that respondents have physical addresses, whereas yet not everyone has an electronic address.
-Especially is this an international marketing research problem in geographical areas where the penetration of the Internet is not as high as in Europe and North America.
-For cross-country surveys the multimode approach (i.e. a combination of online and postal survey) compensates for the misrepresentation of the general population. - Guarding respondents' anonymity: Traditional mail surveys have advantages in guarding respondents' anonymity.
-Sensitive issues, which may prevent respondents from giving sincere answers, should be addressed via the post rather than online. - Time necessary to download pages: Problems may arise with older browsers, which failed to properly display HTML questionnaires, with the appearance of the questionnaires in different browsers (Internet Explorer, Netscape).
+- Respondents have no physical addresses: the major advantage of postal over online surveys is that respondents have physical addresses, whereas not everyone has an electronic address.
+This is a particular international marketing research problem in geographical areas where the penetration of the Internet is not as high as in Europe and North America.
+For cross-country surveys the multimode approach (i.e. a combination of online and postal survey) compensates for the misrepresentation of the general population. - Guarding respondents' anonymity: traditional mail surveys have advantages in guarding respondents' anonymity.
+Sensitive issues, which may prevent respondents from giving sincere answers, should be addressed via the post rather than online. - Time necessary to download pages: problems may arise with older browsers that fail to display HTML questionnaires properly, and also with the appearance of the questionnaires in different browsers (Internet Explorer, Netscape).